 The third and fourth teleclasses are also five weeks, an hour one evening each week.
 The third focuses on understandings and exercises shown toincrease happiness.
 The fourth shines a fresh spotlight on your core or signature strengths and helps you begin building a life that allows you to express those strengths at home, at work, and at play.

 The classes offer you additional insight about being sensitive with ways to benefit most from your trait even if, until now, you thought it was a flaw.

 Save by enrolling in Happiness and the Highly Sensitive Person, parts I and II

 You can register for both classes together or consolidate your learning by adding five weeks of one-on-one coaching to keep your learning on track.
 Each class meets one hour a week for five weeks.
 Thirty-minute coaching sessions are scheduled by appointment, usually every week or every two weeks.
 Because the coaching is highly focused, a surprising amount can be accomplished in thirty minutes.

 HHSP Part 1 meeting one hour a week for five weeks

-HHSP Parts I and II meeting one hour a week for ten weeks
+HHSP Parts I and II meeting for ten weeks (a $518 value)

-HHSP Parts I and II plus five additional weeks of one-on-one coaching to implement your learning (a $777 value)
+Parts I and II &five weeks coaching (a $777 value)